liamsmith3194/rock-paper-scissors/README.md

 - User selects how many rounds to play, best of 5 etc.
 - The abilty to choose a difficulty level.
 Easy, medium & hard.
 - Use the data from pervious rounds.
 For example what does the user do after a draw?
 Does the user stick with the same button?
 - Display round outcome out of alert message.
+Modal boxes were attempted instead but

 ## Technologies